Have I written about ‘Pudding of the Daleks’ on this blog before? I’m not sure if I have.

 I think what got me was the Big Finish Audio ‘Time of the Daleks’ where there plan is to alter Earth’s future by killing William Shakespeare or something stupid.
 There’s also been a recent one where they try to alter Earth’s

 history by helping Napoleon win the battle of Waterloo (and yes, that’s called ‘Waterloo of the Daleks’).

 My theory is that with each Dalek story, to give them something new to do it has to become even more tenuous and small-time than the one before and that we’ll end up getting a story where the Doctor goes out for lunch at a fancy restaurant, only to find the Daleks have taken over the kitchen.
 Hence ‘Pudding of the Daleks’.
-If Nicholas Briggs is reading this, I wouldn’t be surprised.
+If Nicholas Briggs is reading this, I wouldn’t be surprised if the plot gets used.
 He’d probably sit there in his smugness thinking how wonderful he would be at saying ‘blancmange’ in a Dalek voice.

 Death to the Daleks is the classic series’ version of Pudding of the Daleks.
 This is the last proper Dalek story from the era, as from their next appearance it becomes all about Davros, with the Daleks themselves being relegated to crappy minions who sound exactly like Zippy with a ring modulator.

 Doctor Who – Death to the Daleks Review: So What’s It About?

 An Earth mining ship with a suspiciously small crew has landed on the planet Exxilon charged with bringing back a mineral that will cure some sort of disease that is ravaging the human population.

 But the Daleks want it too.
 Ooooh.